Green Valley

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Green Valley's approval levels have been significantly above the yearly average of 20, indicating strong recent growth in development activity.
+Looking at development activity over the past five years, Green Valley's approval levels have been consistent with the yearly average of 20, showing stable development patterns.

 How does recent development compare to population growth in Green Valley?